parasochka/chatgpt-chrome-sidebar/privacy-policy.md

 - ❌ No user data is collected.
 - ⚠️ Session cookies are sent to ChatGPT once to check whether you are already signed in.
 They are never stored or transmitted anywhere else.
 - 🗂️ UI preferences (language, theme, domain) stay on your device only.
+- 🌐 Localization selections only reference the translated strings packaged with Sidely; no translation service is contacted.
 - ❌ No analytics or third-party services are used.

 ## Permissions explanation